albertogasparin/react-boilerplate/README.md

 ## Testing

-To test with Karma install karma-cli or run:
+To test with Karma, install karma-cli or run:

 ```
 ./node_modules/karma/bin/karma start